The official blog of the Lung Institute.

 If you have COPD, you may be wondering how to return to the hobbies you enjoy, like David did.

-Though the stem cell treatment certainly played a large role in his recovery, there are additional things you can do to make it possible to have COPD and still do the things you love.
+Though the cellular therapy certainly played a large role in his recovery, there are additional things you can do to make it possible to have COPD and still do the things you love.

 Tips for Enjoying Your Hobbies with COPD

 Though every hobby is a bit different, there are a few actions you can take that allows you to enjoy yours the best you can while still looking after your lungs.

 - Knowing your body’s limits.
 No one knows your body better than you, so if you notice that you’re getting tired or having a hard time breathing, take a break.
 Some days you may be able to do more than others.
 That’s normal.
 Don’t push yourself as hard those days.

 - Changing the way you engage in your hobby so it’s easier on your lungs.
 For example, if you like to walk, yet you live in a city, walk indoors on a treadmill on low air quality days.
 Or, if you enjoy long car rides so you can take in all of the beautiful area scenery, keep the windows closed to limit your exposure to traffic fumes.

 - Trying something new.
 Even if you’re no longer able to do the activity you once loved due to your COPD—whether temporarily or permanently—that doesn’t mean that there aren’t other things you’ll enjoy just as much.
 Try a new hobby that is easier on your lungs, like reading or light yoga, and see what you think.
 You may be surprised to learn that there’s more out there that you like to do.

 - Never lose hope.
 Even if you’re struggling today, that doesn’t necessarily mean that you’ll struggle tomorrow.
 With all of the new and emerging treatment options that exist for COPD, there’s always hope.
 That’s why we offer cellular therapy at the Lung Institute.
 We know that you deserve a better tomorrow.